COMP2281/software-engineering-group-17/documentation/User-Manual/main.typ

 #figure(
   image("Images/Keys.png", width: 90%),
-  caption: [Image showing the keys to collect throughout the level to progress] )
+  caption: [Image showing the keys to collect throughout the level to progress.]
+)

 ===== Boots of Speed